MVizba/Registration_journal/README.md

+1. composer install
+2. Run containers

-1. Run migrations:
+3. Run migrations:

 php bin/console make:migration

 php bin/console doctrine:migrations:migrate

-2. Connect to database and create a user in it with admin ad user roles.
+4. Connect to database and create a user in it with admin ad user roles.

 for hash password try to use command in docker container:
 - php bin/console security:hash-password